sherlock-audit/2022-11-isomorph-judging/README.md

 **kree-dotcom**

-Sponsor confirmed, will fix.

-Also by fixing issue #145 and refreshing the minPrice and maxPrice on each call we will reduce the likelihood of a price getting stuck outside of the aggregator price range.

-**kree-dotcom**

 Proposed solution no longer works as the solution to issue #161 changed line 553 in `Vault_Velo.sol` to `if((outstandingisoUSD > 0) && (colInUSD > 0)){ ` meaning that the calculation of colInUSD must occur before entering the if clause.

 However with issue #145 fixed this problem is less terminal as now we update the minPrice and maxPrice with each call.